 Get a good night’s rest.
 Experts recommend seven to eight hours per night.
 Unplug a few hours before going to bed.
 I love a cup of chamomile tea at night.

 Create a support team.
 People that have managed anxiety or depression say that help from loved ones played an integral part in their recovery.
-Listen to family and friends when they tell you something is off.
+Listen to family and friends when they say something is off.
 They may see it before you do.
 Don’t be embarrassed and ask for and/or accept help.
-You need time to get better.
-You can’t pour from an empty cup so refill yours!
+Allow time to get better.
+We can’t pour from an empty cup so refill yours!